Unity-Technologies/com.unity.multiplayer.docs/tools/runtime-stats-monitor.md

 To add the RNSM to your scene, you must add it as a component to an object:

 1. Select the an object in your scene. <- SHOULD AN OBJECT BE MADE SPECIFICALLY FOR THE RNSM?
 LIKE BEST PRACTICE-WISE?
+EMPTY OBJECT OR A SPECIFIC TYPE
 2. Add the RNSM commponent by either:
    1. Selecting **Add Component** in the **Inspector** tab, navigate to **Netcode** and select **RuntimeNetStatsMonitor**.
    OR